Sydney-Informatics-Hub/geopython/_episodes/02-MachineLearning.md

 # Exercise
-Do the same analysis but using a different Machine Learning algorith for your classification.
+Do the same analysis but using a different Machine Learning algorithm for your classification.
 You can use this as a guide for picking a good classification algorithm https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html.
 Present your results on a map, and compare it with the Random Forest method.

 # Datasets